-New staff should receive robust fire safety training and all workers should be extra vigilant to potential hazards and risks, particularly if staffing is reduced, or if they are working alone or in an isolated environment.
+New and temporary staff should receive robust fire safety training and awareness.
+Staff should be extra vigilant of potential hazards and risks, particularly where staffing levels have been reduced, or if staff are working alone or in an isolated environment:

 Advice on keeping your business safe from fire can be found on the Tyne and Wear Fire and Rescue Service website.

 Guidance for food businesses operating during the coronavirus pandemic can be found on the Government website.

 A checklist to support food businesses to reopen safely after a period of inaction is available to download here.